tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/06-Stu_Accident_Report_System/README.md

 # Building the Accident Report System

-In this activity, you will be building the Accident Report System command line interface that will upload and pin accident reports to IPFS via Pinata, and permanently storing them on-chain by using the `reportAccident` function on your `CryptoFax` contract.
+In this activity, you will be building the Accident Report System command line interface that will upload and pin accident reports to IPFS via Pinata, permanently storing them on-chain by using the `reportAccident` function on your `CryptoFax` contract.

 ## Instructions